 This is a hot topic and many people have strong emotions when this topic comes up.
 Most people in the U.S. culture have strong opinions about the two basic economic systems upon which nations, societies and cultures are built and function.
-In general, conservatives see “socialism” as evil and to be avoided at all costs.
-In in like manner, liberals see “capitalism” as having many evils.
+In general, conservatives see socialism as evil and to be avoided at all costs.
+In like manner, many self-described 'liberals' see capitalism as having many evils.
 Which position is correct?
 In other words, which system - capitalism or socialism - is actually better?

 This article will examine that important question.